Participation in organized cancer screenings is an effective way to reduce the risk of certain cancers.

 an AGC-NOS result – you either have a colposcopy or new sample after 4-6 months.

-If more pronounced cellular changes are found (ASC-H, LSIL, HSIL and AGC-FN, LSIL over 30 years or repeating ASC-US) – you will be invited for a colposcopy.
+If more pronounced cellular changes are found (ASC-H, HSIL and AGC-FN, LSIL in women aged 30 years or older or repeating ASC-US) – you will be invited for a colposcopy.

 Colposcopy is an endoscopic examination of the vagina and cervix, which is done at a hospital outpatient clinic.
 With a colposcopy the cervix is treated with vinegar and a biopsy taken of differently coloured cellular abnormalities.